bcdurden/airgapping_with_hauler/README.md

 * make
 * helm

-To install `Hauler` use `make install`.
+To install `Hauler` and other dependencies, use `make install`.
 For the sake of `yq`, it only installs the linux version currently but can easily be edited to pull the darwin binary if using MacOS.

 # Pull
 The Makefile builds a manifest which is fed into `Hauler` which pulls everything down into the local store.
 Under hood it uses ytt templating and yq to generate a manifest.
 After this it will export the images into a zst archive at the location of your choosing.
 To do this, use `make pull`.